Principal Office: USA

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 1 — Leaders of Research Projects.
-Earthwatch makes grants to leaders (i.e., principal investigators) of field projects that fall within its its research themes: ocean ecosystems; freshwater ecosystems; terrestrial ecosystems; urban ecosystems; and sustainable agriculture and forests ecosystems.
+Earthwatch makes grants to leaders (i.e., principal investigators) of field projects that fall within its its research themes.
 The projects rely on Earthwatch volunteers for data collection, monitoring, and other research-related tasks.

 Grants to project leaders include travel, accommodation, equipment, and staff support.
 The amount of the grant is related to the number of volunteers it employs.

 Applicants submit concept notes to Earthwatch according to calendar deadlines, after which Earthwatch invites full proposals from a subset of the applicants.

 2 — Teachers and Students.
 In some countries, teachers and students may be eligible for fellowship support on Earthwatch expeditions.
 Earthwatch provides application guidelines, forms, and deadlines for opportunities that are open.

 3 — Young Conservationists in Developing Countries.
 Earthwatch has an Emerging Scientists Program that offers opportunities for young conservationists in developing countries to gain experience.
 Most participants are affiliated with conservation organizations or educational institutions.

 Earthwatch posts a contact address for individuals needing more information.